drduh/macOS-Security-and-Privacy-Guide/README.md

 # Hardware

-[Apple silicon hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) provide hardware-backed security features, including Secure Enclave-based key protection and stronger boot security options.
+[Apple silicon hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) provides hardware-backed security features, including Secure Enclave-based key protection and stronger boot security options.
 They are generally the preferred platform for the protections discussed in this guide.

-Some Intel-based Macs, especially models with vulnerable [T2-era hardware](https://en.wikipedia.org/wiki/Apple_T2), are affected by hardware vulnerabilities that cannot be fully fixed by a macOS update.
+Some Intel-based Macs, especially certain models with [T2-era hardware](https://en.wikipedia.org/wiki/Apple_T2), are affected by hardware vulnerabilities that cannot be fully fixed by a macOS update alone.

 Avoid non-Apple hardware running macOS and systems that do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.